tobyhodges/symmetrical-octo-memory/episodes/03-collaborative-git-centralized.md

 * Git and Github are superpowerful, not just for version control, but as tools for collaborative development
 * Do code reviews and be constructive in them!
 * Use centralized flow for internal collaborations
-* Use distributed flow for external collaborations

 :::::::::::::::::::::::::::::::::::::::: keypoints

 - Centralized workflow is good for internal collaborations
-- Distributed workflow is good for external collaborations

 ::::::::::::::::::::::::::::::::::::::::::::::::::